“Your music moved me to tears.”

 This is the refrain contemporary folk artist Hannah Scott regularly hears as she leaves the stage.

-In the fifteen years she has been writing and performing, Hannah has become a consummate storyteller.
-Her music is shaped by human stories with family, in all its chaos and glory, sitting at the heart of her work.
-She writes powerful, poignant lyrics and her voice feels strangely familiar, though you can’t quite put your finger on why.
-Her writing may be deeply personal, but there is a universality to her music that extends beyond the melodies you catch yourself humming days after listening to her songs.
-The connection she forges with her audiences often finds its most profound expression in the stories she in turn is told by audience members after her shows: the woman whose elderly mother lost a sibling in childhood and is moved to tears by Boy In The Frame; the young father who, upon listening to My Dad & I, realises he wants to spend more time with his small children; the adoptive parents, who, like Hannah as a step-parent, may not have been the first person to hold their child, but Love You Like I Did.
+The connection she builds with her audiences is most evident in the stories shared after her performances: the woman whose elderly mother lost a sibling in childhood and is moved to tears by Boy In The Frame; the young father who, upon hearing My Dad & I, realises he wants to spend more time with his small children; the adoptive parents who, like Hannah as a step-parent, may not have been the first person to hold their child, but Love You Like I Did.
 A deep-rooted desire for this connection has always been the driving force behind her songwriting and live performances.

 “I’m sorry, but also not sorry,” Hannah replies to the audience member moved to tears, so pleased her songs have connected in just the way she hoped they would.